ArdentEmpiricist/text_analysis/README.md

 ---

-## Named-Entity Heuristic (how it works)
+## Named‑Entity Heuristic (how it works)

 The current NER is a **simple capitalization heuristic**:

-1. Split the original (non-stemmed) text into tokens.
+1. Tokenize the **original (non‑stemmed)** text.
-2. A token is counted as a candidate entity if:
+2. Count a token as an entity candidate if it:
-   - it starts with an uppercase letter (Unicode-aware), and
+   - starts with an uppercase letter (Unicode‑aware),
-   - it is **not** fully uppercase (to avoid acronyms) and
+   - is **not** fully uppercase (filters acronyms like “NASA”),
-   - it is **not** the very first token of a sentence if it is a common function word (e.g. English “The”).
+   - is **not** a common function word at sentence start (basic list).
-3. Candidates are aggregated case-sensitively (so “Berlin” and “BERLIN” are treated differently).
+3. Counts are **case‑sensitive** (so “Berlin” ≠ “BERLIN”).

-> Note: This heuristic is language-agnostic and will overgenerate in some cases (sentence-initial words).
-It is intentionally **fast** and **deterministic**.
-For higher quality, consider post-filtering with custom lists or integrating a proper NER model.
+> This heuristic is fast and deterministic and will overgenerate in some cases (e.g., sentence‑initial words).
+For higher quality, post‑filter with custom lists or integrate a proper NER model.
+NER uses original tokens; stemming affects only statistics.

 ---

 ## Scientific Features & Best Practices

-* Multi-language support: automatic language detection for English, German, French, Spanish, Italian, Arabic
+* Multi‑language support (whatlang)
-* Optional stemming for many languages (e.g., en, de, fr, es, it, pt, nl, ru, sv, fi, no, ro, hu, da, tr)
+* Optional stemming for many languages (`rust-stemmers`)
-* Optional custom stoplist (e.g. to filter project-specific terms)
+* Optional custom stoplists
-* N-gram and co-occurrence analysis for computational linguistics or stylometry
+* N‑gram/co‑occurrence analysis for computational linguistics or stylometry
-* Collocation statistics with mutual information (PMI)
+* PMI collocations
-* Configurable context window size (±N words)
+* Configurable context window (±N words)
-* All outputs can be processed as CSV/TSV/JSON, e.g. in R, Python, Excel, pandas, etc.
+* CSV/TSV/JSON outputs easy to post‑process (R, Python/pandas, Excel)
-* Named Entities exported for further annotation or statistics
+* Named Entities exported for downstream annotation/statistics
-* Errors and files skipped are always listed at the end
+* Errors and skipped files are always listed at the end

 ---

+## Parallel Processing

+Per‑file analysis is parallelized using Rayon.
+Input files are analyzed in parallel; writing output files is serialized to avoid I/O contention.
+In combined mode, files are read in parallel and then analyzed once as a single corpus.

+---

 ## To Do / Ideas

-* [x] Multi-language support
+* [x] Multi‑language support
 * [x] Custom stopword list from file
-* [x] N-gram statistics
+* [x] N‑gram statistics
 * [x] Direct neighbor analysis
 * [x] Named Entity detection (heuristic)
 * [x] Collocation/PMI output
-* [x] CSV/JSON export
+* [x] CSV/JSON/TSV export
 * [x] Context window size (CLI flag)
-* [ ] Parallel file analysis for very large corpora
+* [x] Parallel per‑file analysis (Rayon)
-* [ ] Built-in default stoplists per language (optional)
+* [ ] Map/Reduce‑style combined analysis (aggregate counts first)
-* [ ] Lemmatization for more languages (if crates become available)
+* [ ] Lemmatization for more languages
-* [ ] More advanced reporting (collocation metrics, word clouds)
+* [ ] Richer reporting (collocation metrics, word clouds)

-Contributions welcome, especially for more languages, better PDF/docx parsing, or improved output!
+Contributions welcome — especially for more languages, better PDF parsing, or improved output!

 ---